cvalenzuela/Mappa/tutorials/taxiroutes/README.md

 ...
 ```

-Since we are interested in using the latitude and longitude of the file we can loop over the array of `features` and then loop again over the array of `coordinates` in the `properties.geometry` object and then again over each array containing the latitude and longitud.
+Since we are interested in using the latitude and longitude of the file we can loop over the array of `features` and then loop again over the array of `coordinates` in the `geometry` object and then again over each array containing the latitude and longitud.
 Fortunately, there is a Mappa method to get all properties of a GeoJSON file and store them in an variable.

 Create a variable called `tripsCoordinates` and initilized it to an array of all `LineString` types in your `setup`.